 1. More space

 If it’s space you’re after, houses offer a lot more room to move than apartments and townhouses.
-This makes detached houses a good option if you’ve got a big family or want room to grow.
+This makes detached houses a good option if you’ve got a big family, are planning on having one, or want room to grow.

 2. Outdoor space

 Unlike apartments, most houses come with a front and rear backyard.
-If you’ve got a green thumb, want to expand the footprint of the house, or have kids that need room to roam, a backyard is a good thing to have.
-You can build a pergola or entertaining space, and add a pool if you’ve got enough outdoor space.
+If you’ve got a green thumb, want to expand the footprint of the house, or have kids that need room to roam, a backyard is a boon.
+You can also build a pergola or entertaining space and add a pool if you’ve got enough outdoor space.
+These additions can also add value to your property.

 3. More privacy

-A big benefit of living in a house instead of an apartment is that you’re (usually) not living in close proximity to the neighbours.
+A significant benefit of living in a house instead of an apartment is that you’re (usually) not living in close proximity to neighbours.

 4. Flexibility